 MET Minutes Calculator

-Have you ever seen the mysterious word MET on a piece of gym equipment, and you wondered what it means?
-Is this some ancient script of a long dead civilisation?
+Have you ever seen the mysterious word MET on a piece of gym equipment and wondered what it means?
+Is this some ancient script of a long-dead civilization?
 Well, we are here to answer your questions!

 - One MET:

 - Represents an activity where 1 kcal per kilogram per hour is burnt;

 - Is more or less the energy cost of sitting still;